-A lot of people are daunted and scared of knitting lace patterns, but although you can get some really complicated patterns, you can start off with an easy one.
+A lot of people are daunted and scared of knitting lace patterns, and although you can get some really complicated patterns lacey patterns, you can start off with an easy one.
 I have included two in this post.

 Knitting lace patterns is simply a matter of slipping stitches, knitting stitches together, and passing the yarn over so that it makes holes in your knitting in strategic places in order to make a pattern of your choice.